qlang122/spriter/README.md

 Character maps
 --------------
 Applying character maps on the fly is as simple as in Spriter.
-First get a character map, then assign it to a player:
+First get a character map, then assign it to a player in an array:
 ```
 CharacterMap map = player.getEntity().getCharacterMap("name of your char map");
-player.characterMap = map;
+player.characterMaps = new CharacterMap[]{map};
 ```
 That's it.
-To remove the character map, just set `player.characterMap = null` and you will be fine.
+To remove the character map, just set `player.characterMaps = null` and you will be fine.

 [Back to top](#index)